tranhungt/okcupidjs/README.md

 	fields: "likes,thumbs.limit(1){225x225},location,userinfo,online,percentages,last_contacts"
 }
 ```

+It is possible to distinguish a "match" from a "like" by looking at the returned `section`
+property for each user.

 The results of this request are paginated in the same way as the `search` method.
 To learn how to access data on additional pages, read [SEARCH.md](SEARCH.md).